cocare26/cocare-streamlit-application/README.md

 The current version demonstrates the integration of AI-based customer support, sentiment analysis, network issue prediction, and customer/employee dashboards.

 The prototype is not currently connected to live telecom infrastructure, real customer accounts, production billing systems, or live network APIs.
 Network-related testing currently relies on simulated telecom data.

+A basic FastAPI backend prototype and an initial Flutter mobile interface prototype are also included as part of the system's future integration exploration.

 ## Future Vision